Undergraduate Research Projects,

 Currently, we have the following research projects and programs in my group.
 (See also elsewhere on these webpages, e.g. the research page, and feel free to talk to me for more details.)

-1. Theoretical actinide molecular science: We are interested in the chemistry of the early actinides such as U, Np, Pu, with a focus on their environmental chemistry and on fundamental questions.
-Current projects concern e.g. aqueous species, macrocycle inclusion complexes or adsorption and reactions on mineral surfaces.
-See paper A43 (Acc.
+1. Theoretical actinide molecular science: We are interested in the chemistry of the actinides, especially early actinide elements such as Th, U, Np, Pu, with a focus on their environmental chemistry and on fundamental questions.
+Current projects concern e.g. aqueous species, macrocycle inclusion complexes, bonding analysis, gas-phase reactions, periodic trends across the actinide series, organometallic complexes, or adsorption and reactions on mineral surfaces and 2D materials.
+Recently, we extended the work to the entire actinide series, specifically adding both the early (e.g. Ac, of interest as a potential radiopharmaceutical) and later actinides as well (Am and beyond).
+See paper A43 [Acc.
 Chem.
 Res.
-43 (2010), 19) for an overview of our work in this area.
+43 (2010), 19] for an overview of our earlier work in this area.

-3. Solar energy: (i) We are using the tools of computational chemistry to understand fundamental aspects of "dye-sensitized solar cells" (DSSC), specifically the role of the dye (often a Ru complex) and of the I-/I3- redox couple. (ii) We are also modeling water splitting reactions catalyzed by transition metal complexes.
+2. Solar energy: (i) We are using the tools of computational chemistry to understand fundamental aspects of "dye-sensitized solar cells" (DSSC), specifically the role of the dye (often a Ru complex or an organic chromophore) and of the I-/I3- redox couple. (ii) We search for new "singlet fission" materials.
+Typically, these are relatively large conjugated organic compounds. (iii) We investigate polymer-based photovolatics. (iv) Earlier, we have modeled water-splitting reactions catalyzed by transition metal and actinide complexes.

-7. Method and code development aiming at (i) solvation models and (ii) analysis of calculated NMR parameters.
+4. Method and code development aiming at (i) solvation models, (ii) high-throughput computational (HTC) pre-screening of dyes for DSSCs, (iii) surfaces and interfaces.

 Practical Details

-Undergraduate research projects would be summer projects or 4th year research projects.
-Another possibility might be a COOP work term.
+Undergraduate research projects could be summer projects or 4th year (typically honours) research projects.
+Another possibility might be a Co-op work term, or even volunteering.
 In any case, please talk to me if you are interested!
-Uusally, I don't formally advertise undergraduate positions.
+Usually, I don't formally advertise undergraduate positions.

 On the other hand, 4th year (CHEM4710) projects involve departmental approval and some other formal requirements, so as to get the course credit and a course mark.
 I can explain the details, as can the departmental office.

-Finally, I want to briefly comment on a different type of pratical details.
+Finally, I want to briefly comment on a different type of practical details.

-Working in my group, you will get to use a desk and Mac desktop computer in room 401 Parker, our student/ postdoc office.
-In your work, you will typically manage your simulations using a LINUX environment on the desktop computer (or, in fact, your home computer) and remote access to start and manage your calculations and to extract the results.
-You will have to create the input files, start and manage the calculations, and extract the relevant results from the outputs.
+Working in my group, you will get to use a desk and (Mac or other) desktop computer in room 452 Parker, our student/ postdoc office.
+In your work, you will typically manage your simulations using a LINUX environment on the desktop computer (or, in fact, your laptop or home computer); remote access to the high-performance computing facilities is used to start and monitor your calculations and to extract the results.
+You will have to create the input files, start and manage the calculations (error messages anyone?), and extract the relevant results from the outputs.
 We produce lots of numbers, and we ask ourselves, what do the numbers mean?

 You will interact with the other group members, especially with regards to the technical details.
-You are also expected to study the scientific literature related to your project.
+You are also expected to study the scientific literature related to your project and to participate in our group meetings.
 I try to be available, mostly for scientific discussions, direction and so on, but of course also for any concern that you might have.

 Send email to: Georg Schreckenbach